dmontaner/southbank/README.md

 ## Set up for your own organization:

-1. Go to [Google Sheets](https://docs.google.com/spreadsheets/)and create a new blank spreadsheet.
+1. Go to [Google Sheets](https://docs.google.com/spreadsheets/) and create a new blank spreadsheet.

 1. Add the following column headers in the first row: